Probrand asks buyers and suppliers what they really think of the buying and selling experience

 A lack of visibility in the IT market is not just a frustration that affects buyers, however.
 Suppliers also want greater transparency in the market.
 Almost one quarter (24%) say a ‘lack of visibility of the end user community’ is their biggest source of frustration.

 Their second biggest frustration is end users receiving out of date information.
 This can be attributed to the inability of current systems to update product details, as well as price and stock levels, in real time.
 This may also be the reason why buyers struggle to track prices and stock levels.
+On that point, you might find our report into market volatility interesting, which looks deeper at factors driving price and stock changes, an ultimately impacting the prices you pay.

 An inability to get up-to-date information to the end user is compounded by the view of some suppliers that the money they allocate to resellers for marketing is not providing a return on investment (14%), or is not being spent wisely (12%).